ilanh/myelanman/README.md

 ### Ansible
 How ansible works:
-You write your stuff in almost plain language compatible with ansible (yml) and ansible fire commands using ssh, no agent is required.
+You write your stuff in almost plain language compatible with ansible (yaml) and ansible fire commands using ssh, no agent is required.
 It might be slow for large quantities and for the purpose of this project it's not a problem.

 #### Manage machine